ARitaNevesR/MyForum/README.md

-# MyForum
+# 💬 MyForum (Node.js + Express)
-The aim of this project is to create a Forum where it is possible to create users, log in, sign in, log out, publish posts, view posts, comment, make posts private, change the content of .txt files within posts and a chat between users.
+This project is a basic forum-style web application developed using Node.js and express, designed to explore core web functionalities without the use of a database.

+🛠️ Main Features:
+• User authentication (sign up, log in, log out)
+• Post creation and editing
+• Public and private posts
+• Commenting system
+• Editable .txt content within posts
+• Real-time chat between users (basic implementation)

+📌 This was my first project using Node.js and Express, so it’s a learning experience; expect some rough edges and experimental code.
+Data is stored using file-based methods instead of a database.